lmapii/run-clang-format/readme.md

 ## Checking if the format matches the provided style

-When specifying the command-line options `--check` this tool will execute in check mode, i.e., instead of trying to format all files resolved from the given field `paths` the tool will execute `clang-format` with the parameters `--dry-run -WError` to check whether the style matches the style as specified in the `.clang-format` style file.
+When specifying the command-line option `--check` this tool will execute in check mode, i.e., instead of trying to format all files resolved from the given field `paths`, the tool will execute `clang-format` with the parameters `--dry-run -WError` to check whether the style matches the configuration in `.clang-format`.

 > **Remark:** Specifying `--check` requires `clang-format` version 10 or higher since the `--dry-run` flag has been introduced only with this version of `clang-format`.
 This tool will check the version of the specified command and produce an error if the option is not supported.